 The hilly area south-west of Padua, the Colli Euganei, is of volcanic origins.
-A trip there means a day soaking in the hot natural springs while sipping the local white wine (Alla Costiera is a superb winery).
+A trip there means a day soaking in the natural hot springs while sipping the local white wine (Alla Costiera is a superb winery).
 There’s no longer untamed nature but the hot water flowing from the subsoil has been canalized for ages and can be enjoyed in the hotels who welcome also day guests.
 Take the hourly train to Bologna and get off at Montegrotto.
-The entrance fee starts from €15 (higher in the weekends).
-My suggestions are the Hotel Terme Preistoriche, with the open-air pool against a rural setting, and the Hotel Petrarca, less charming but bigger and with more facilities.
+The entrance fee starts from €15 (higher on the weekends).
+Our suggestions are the Hotel Terme Preistoriche, with the open-air pool against a rural setting, and the Hotel Petrarca, less charming but bigger and with more facilities.

-Could sound unappealing but on 1st December a must-see museum is going to open in restored military barracks and a new building designed by Sauerbruch Hutton.
+It could sound unappealing but on 1st December a must-see museum is going to open in restored military barracks and a new building designed by Sauerbruch Hutton.
 It’s the M9, short for Museo del ‘900, and will display an interactive narrative of the 20th century divided into eight thematic areas.
 Mestre abounds with bars in Piazza Ferretto, Piazza Barche and the surrounding area.
 For a meal, try the nearby Fratelli La Bufala (pizza, pasta and anything with buffalo mozzarella) and Osteria PLIP in via San Donà.
 From Piazzale Roma, take the frequent tram service.

 M9 Museo del ‘900